|

 such interpretation

-does not address the following
+does not address the

-areas and issues:
+areas and

-standards, Statements
+Standards, Statements

 of Faith, Educational